-Keywords: Awareness, freedom, enlightenment, true human adulthood, liberating emotional energy and conditionings, advaita, non-duality.
+Keywords: Awareness, freedom, enlightenment, real human adulthood, liberating emotional energy and conditionings, advaita, non-duality, true thinking, honesty, clarity.

 In this section of the site you can find translations of some of Hans’ texts, as well as the two pdf-file books, all kindly translated by volunteers.
-But first some quotes, Enjoy!
+But first some quotes and pointers, Enjoy!

-- When spirituality is not alarming, it’s not worth mentioning.
+- When spirituality is not (also) alarming, it’s not worth mentioning.

 - Burn-out is never about work.
 It’s a spiritual crisis.
 Not feeling and listening leads to inauthenticity which at a certain point makes the ‘soul’ scream for change.

-- Self-inquiry is for internal use only.
-Not for beating others down, or to be used as an excuse for lousy behavior.
+- Self-inquiry and teachings are for internal use primarily.
+Not for beating others down or manipulating them, nor to be used as an excuse for lousy behavior.

 - Becoming aware isn’t necessarily pleasant.
 It will always bring more clarity and a progress of freedom and authenticity though.

-- You are far too much interested in solutions, and in the meantime it is your mind (what you believe) who is creating the trouble in the first place.
+- You are far too much interested in solutions (and your ‘self’), and in the meantime it is your mind (what you believe in) who is creating most trouble in the first place.

 - Ego-mind has only two modes: trying to get something and trying to get rid of something.
 Sprituality based on this doesn’t deserve the name.

 - Unresolved issues keep you from being truly present and real.
-Avoidance is one of the most weakening tributes of identification with the mind.
+Avoidance is one of the most weakening tributes of identification with the mind or ‘self’.

 - A lot of (your) spirituality is insincere (and pretty narcissistic or self-obsessed).
 It’s mostly based on trying to get rid of something, avoiding authenticity, masking what is really there, taking on a new persona or ‘air’.
 It’s mostly some form of control and manipulation as well as a new mask.